 Our Favorite Airbnb – Beautiful apartment in downtown

 Furnished with an eye for detail, this Downtown Airbnb is the right place for visiting Santa Cruz for the first time.
 The beautiful interior design will make you feel comfortable and at home.
 Located in the best position, you won’t have to walk far to the main hotspots – you’ll definitely enjoy your time at this place.
+This is the perfect vacation rental in Santa Cruz for first-timers.

 Our Favorite Budget Hotel – Hotel Solares